Canadian international and domestic sporting events impacted by COVID-19

 A list of Canadian international and domestic sporting events impacted by COVID-19:

-— MLB cancels the rest of spring training and suspends the start of the regular season by at least two weeks, impacting the Toronto Blue Jays.
+— Major League Baseball cancels the rest of spring training and suspends the start of the regular season by at least two weeks, impacting the Toronto Blue Jays.

 — Major League Rugby suspends season, impacting team in Toronto.